-93. Whitley District Centre attracts a reasonably strong market share for main food shopping from Zones 1, 4, and 6 (i.e. over 10%).
-This is mainly associated with expenditure captured by the Morrisons and Aldi stores that anchor Oldfield Retail Park, as opposed to section of Whitley on Northumberland Avenue which serves a more local catchment.
+94. Whitley District Centre attracts a reasonably strong market share for main food shopping from Zones 1, 4, and 6 (i.e. over 10%).
+This is mainly associated with expenditure captured by the Morrisons and Aldi stores that anchor the eastern area of Whitley, as opposed to the section of Whitley on Northumberland Avenue which serves a more local catchment.
 Overall, the centre has highest Study Area market share for main foodstore shopping, which will be influenced by the presence of the two stores and their position off Basingstoke Road (B3031).